LORD-MicroStrain/microstrain_test/README.md

 # Microstrain Test
-A lightweight meta framework for automated testing with CMake and CTest.
+A lightweight meta-framework for automated testing with CMake and CTest.

 ## Objectives
 * Provide a common interface for test registration and discovery.
-* Share custom assertions and utilities between frameworks.
+* Share custom assertions and utilities between test frameworks.
-* Make it easy to install framework backends.
+* Make it easy to install test frameworks.

 ## Dependencies
 The only dependencies are the selected backend framework(s) to use.
 The following are the currently supported backends: